Abdul Matlib Mazumdar: Indian Independence Movement

 Assam's Surma Valley (now partly in Bangladesh) had Muslim-majority population.
 On the eve of partition, hectic activities intensified by the Muslim League as well Congress with the former having an edge.
 A referendum had been proposed for Sylhet District (now in Bangladesh).
 Mazumdar along with Basanta Kumar Das (then Home Minister of Assam) travelled throughout the valley organising the Congress and addressing meetings educating the masses about the outcome of partition on the basis of religion.
 On 20 February 1947, Mazumdar inaugurated a convention – Assam Nationalist Muslim's Convention at Silchar.
 Thereafter another large meeting was held at Silchar on 8 June 1947.
 Both these meetings, which were attended by a large section of Muslims, paid dividends.
 He was also among the few who were instrumental in retaining the Barak Valley region of Assam with India.
 Mazumdar was the leader of the delegation that pleaded before the Radcliffe Commission (they met Mr Stork who was actually in the field on behalf of C. Radcliffe) that ensured that a part of Sylhet (now in Bangladesh) remains with India despite being Muslim-majority (present Karimganj district).
 He accompanied Gopinath Bordoloi when latter met Mahatma Gandhi against Grouping.
+That was in 1946 and was Mahatma's last visit to Guwahati as well as Assam.
+During that visit the Mahatma had stayed in Sarania Hill of the city.
+Although Fakhruddin Ali Ahmed was supposed to accompany Bordoloi, however, in view of his defeat at the hands of Muslim League candidate Matlib Mazumder had accompanied.
 His presence was significant as it showed that Muslim leaders in Assam were also against Grouping and even in Muslim-majority seats such as Hailakandi Muslim League faced defeat.
+Moulvi Mazumder's opposition to partition of India is widely known.

 Moulvi Mazumdar joined as a Cabinet Minister of Assam in 1946 with the portfolios of Local Self-Government, Agriculture and Veterinary.